 Work your memberships

 Many organizations, including the NEA, offer travel discounts.
-As an NEA member, you can book a variety of motels, hotels and resorts through NEA Click & Save or NEA Vacations and get special member-only pricing.
+As an NEA member, you can book a variety of motels, hotels, resorts and guided tours through NEA Travel and get special member-only pricing.
 Your bank and/or credit card provider may also have a rewards program that awards points that can be redeemed toward travel purchases.
 A healthy travel discount coupled with redeemable points could have you Bahamas-bound before you know it.

 Check for travel deals online